patrikx3/gitlist/README.md

 ### NGINX gitlist.patrikx3.com configs

-This is a complete config that uses NGINX and the **git-http-backend**.
+This is a complete config that uses NGINX, LETSENCRYPT (using https://acme.sh) and the **git-http-backend**.

 [gitlist.patrikx3.com.conf](artifacts/gitlist.patrikx3.com.conf)